[IIS] Action

 The RPC server is unavailable.

 This error message indicates that the target server is not responding to a connection attempt from the JobServer.
 This could be due to firewall rules blocking access to the necessary ports that need to be open for the module to communicate with it.
-The following article has detailed information on configuring Microsoft Windows Firewall
+The following article has detailed information on configuring Microsoft Windows Firewall for access.

 Setting Up a Remote WMI Connection